 NCPD has not yet submitted evidence of implementation for recommendation 62.2.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.

 Finding 63: Policy A-15: Written Directives states that it is the employee's responsibility to update their own policy and procedures manual every time a policy is updated.